 - Why it matters: Grid modernization, wildfire hardening, and the retirement of veteran linemen mean demand is soaring.

-- Marketing angle: If your firm has trained linemen or access to substation technicians, highlight that.
+- Marketing angle: If your firm has trained linemen or access to substation technicians, highlight that investment.
 Clients value reliability in a tight labor market.

 - Extra tip: Emphasize safety records and certifications.
 Utilities care about compliance and minimizing risk.